adamralph/minver/README.md

 ## How it works

+- If the current commit is tagged with a version:
+  - The version is used as-is.
-When the current commit is tagged with a version, the tag is used as-is.
+- If the current commit is _not_ tagged with a version:

-When the current commit is _not_ tagged, MinVer searches the commit history for the latest tag.
-If the latest tag found is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9), MinVer will use it as-is.
-If the latest tag found is RTM (not pre-release), MinVer will add default pre-release identifiers.
+  - MinVer searches the commit history for the latest commit tagged with a version.
+    - If a tag is found:
+      - If the version is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9):
+        - The version is used as-is.
+      - If the version is RTM (not pre-release):
+        - The patch number is incremented, but this [can be customised](#can-i-auto-increment-the-minor-or-major-version-after-an-rtm-tag-instead-of-the-patch-version).
+        - Default pre-release identifiers are added.
 The default pre-release phase is "alpha", but this [can be customised](#can-i-change-the-default-pre-release-phase-from-alpha-to-something-else).
-MinVer will also increase the patch number, but this [can also be customised](#can-i-auto-increment-the-minor-or-major-version-after-an-rtm-tag-instead-of-the-patch-version).
-For example, If the latest tag is `1.0.0`, the current version will be `1.0.1-alpha.0`.
+        - For example, If the latest tag is `1.0.0`, the current version will be `1.0.1-alpha.0`.

-If no tag is found either on the current commit or in the commit history, the default version `0.0.0-alpha.0` is used.
+    - If no tag is found:
+      - The default version `0.0.0-alpha.0` is used.

-You will notice that MinVer adds another number to the pre-release identifiers when the current commit is not tagged.
+  - The "height" is added to the pre-release identifiers.
 This is the number of commits since the latest tag, or if no tag was found, since the root commit.
-This is known as "height".
-For example, if the latest tag found is `1.0.0-beta.1`, at a height of 42 commits, the calculated version is `1.0.0-beta.1.42`.
+    - For example, if the latest tag found is `1.0.0-beta.1`, at a height of 42 commits, the calculated version is `1.0.0-beta.1.42`.

 ## Version numbers